API Reference¶

 Operation is not allowed in the current state.

-Cancel all the child tasks in the nursery as soon as possible.
+Cancels all child tasks in the nursery as soon as possible.
+After this method is called, no new child tasks can be started.

-The daemon parameter acts like the one in the threading module.
+• daemon – This acts like the one in the threading module.
 When only daemon tasks are left, they get cancelled, and the nursery closes.

 The closest thing to asyncio.Event in this library.